 Twitter has defended its user settings and ability to deal with abuse threats on the social networking website.

-A new petition, which has gathered thousands of signatures, has called on Twitter to introduce a button to allow speedy reporting of abuse after equality campaigner Criado-Perez was targeted on the platform.
+A new petition, which has gathered thousands of signatures, has called on Twitter to introduce a button to allow speedy reporting of abuse after equality campaigner Caroline Criado-Perez as targeted on the platform.

-In response to the abuse threats, Twitter issued a statement:
+In response to the abuse threats, Twitter issued this statement:

 The ability to report individual tweets for abuse is currently available on Twitter for iPhone and we plan to bring this functionality to other platforms, including Android and the web.

 We don't comment on individual accounts.